-It doesn’t have the interactive controls that Skyfire has, thus you can’t “zoom in” like you can in Skyfire.
+It doesn’t have the interactive controls that Skyfire has, thus you can’t “zoom in” as you can in Skyfire.

-Also note that the predictions given are independent of when the sun is actually setting – it will tell you how colorful the sunset would be if it were setting at that particular forecast hour you were looking at.
-So you must use the controls to go to the forecast hour corresponding to your local sunset.
+Also, note that the predictions given are independent of when the sun is actually setting – it will tell you how colorful the sunset would be if it were setting at the time of day you were looking at.
+So you’ll need to use the controls and set your local sunrise or sunset time.

-SunsetWx publishes updates a few times per day, at a lower rate than Skyfire.
+SunsetWx publishes prediction updates a few times per day, at a lower rate than Skyfire.

 I tried to control the tests as best I could.
 This was my process:

-- Check the forecast a consistent number of hours prior to sunset.
-Eight hours and four hours prior to sunset would be realistic times for my planning purposes.
-Checking days in advance doesn’t seem to have much utility for me.
+- Check the forecast for a consistent number of hours prior to sunset.
+Eight hours prior and four hours prior to sunset would be realistic times for my planning purposes.

-- Get a good random spread of testing days regardless of weather
+- Get a good random spread of testing days regardless of the weather.

-I should also add that even though the data presented here only has a sample of ten days, I tried to check it every night even if I could not take any pictures.
-I will discuss those nights at the end.
+I should also add that even though the data presented here only has a sample of ten days, I tried to check the sunset predictors every night even if I could not take any pictures.
+I will discuss those nights in the end.

 The area you’re looking at in the photos is drawn on the Skyfire screenshot.